More information on traffic law and driving offences:

-- What happens when you are charged with offences of these nature?
+- What happens when you are charged with offences of this nature?
 Are they more serious than speeding?
 How are they so different?

 There are many kinds of road traffic offences, ranging from simple speeding infringements to convoluted truck driving charges, to dangerous driving occasioning death.
 Sometimes, the answer is simple, as the law can be fairly straightforward.
 Sometimes, it can be more complex.

 There are instances where you will be told to attend a Police Station to participate in a Video Record of the Interview.
 Regardless of whether it is a criminal offence or a road traffic offence, you will be cautioned and advised that you have a right to speak to a lawyer.

 You should take this opportunity to contact a criminal defence lawyer immediately.
 No one should participate in a video recorded interview without knowing the full repercussions of their admissions or omissions.

 Aggravating Factors for both Dangerous and Reckless Driving